mszakacz/mszakacz/README.md

 - Video sessions (Twilio)
 - Unit tests
 - App distribution to testers and app deployment

-## 📱 Wine Tutor

-#### Project Description:
-Mobile app that teaches you how to recognize different wine's varieties.
-Users can store their wine tastings and rate them.
-App will not only suggest which aromas a professional can find, but also which aromas they found in the past in the same wine.
-And the cherry on the cake is advanced analytics - the app will show you your favorite wine variety, country of origin, aromas.
-Based on these analytics app can suggest you some new wines to try.
-Beautiful animations present how much you drink and shows the map with all your tastings locations as an unforgettable trip memories.

-#### Stack / Tools / Skills:
-- Flutter / Dart
-- BLoC (state management)
-- Stripe (payments)
-- RevenueCat (subscriptions)
-- CodeMagic (CI/CD)
-- Firebase Functions
-- Node JS (for back-end)
-- Firebase Authentication
-- Firebase Database
-- Geocoding
-- REST API
-- Notifications
-- Deep Linking
-- Unit tests
-- App distribution to testers
-- App deployment

 ## 📱 Engraving app (name covered)